More about Azure Migration

 The Azure marketplace also hosts many third-party vendors who offer their own encryption services.
 A service such as BYOL can offer a low-cost solution to protecting expensive appliances.
 Networking resources will not get lost in an infrastructural move to the cloud.
 Built-in technologies such as network security groups and Azure WAF can control the flow of traffic with the aid of technologies like route tables and User Defined Routes.
 These technologies can also be used to setup advanced use cases such as forced tunneling.

 It should go without saying that any security measures that are enacted should stay within RTO and RPO objectives.
-Depending on your environment and availability requirements, it will be wise to take advantage of tools such as availability sets, ASR and Azure backup, and guest clustering.
+Depending on your environment and availability requirements, it will be wise to take advantage of Azure availability tools such as availability sets, and availability zones, ASR and Azure backup, and guest clustering.
 Cloud Volumes ONTAP for Azure also has a dual-node confugutation that can make it easy, and secure, to maintain your business continuity.

 All of these features have capabilities that will meet specific backup and data recovery goals.
 Availability sets use fault domains and update domains to guarantee uptime while performing planned or unplanned maintenance.
 Availability zones can be used to protect your applications from data center failures.
 VMs in availability zones are deployed in multiple data centers with independent power, cooling, and networking to protect against data center level availability issues.